Salaah01/django-action-triggers/README.md

 }
 ```

-## Documentation
+## Don't See What You're Looking For?

-For detailed documentation, including setup, configuration options, API specifications, and more examples, please refer to the [official documentation](https://salaah01.github.io/django-action-triggers/).
+If you have any feature requests or issues, please submit them to the [GitHub repository](https://github.com/Salaah01/django-action-triggers/issues).
+This also helps us prioritise new features and bug fixes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see [LICENSE](./LICENSE) file for details.